-- 6.9.8 The plan goes on to give details of flood warning and mitigation (as presented in Section 6.9), then gives information on immediate response.
-This details the roles and responsibilities of the County Council, LPAs, Gloucestershire Constabulary, Gloucestershire Fire and Rescue Service, Great Western Ambulance Service, the Environment Agency, British Waterways, utility companies, Gloucestershire Primary Care Trust, the media and the general public are put forwards. - 6.9.9 Of particular relevance is the LPA roles and responsibilities.
+6.11.3 The plan goes on to give details of flood warning and mitigation (as presented in Section 6.10), then gives information on immediate response.
+This details the roles and responsibilities of the County Council, LPAs, Gloucestershire Constabulary, Gloucestershire Fire and Rescue Service, Great Western Ambulance Service, the Environment Agency, British Waterways, utility companies, Gloucestershire Primary Care Trust, the media and the general public are put forwards.

+6.11.4 Of particular relevance is the LPA roles and responsibilities.
 The primary role of local authorities in responding to any emergency is to provide care and support for those affected.
 They deliver this through close working partnerships with the emergency services and other agencies involved in the combined response.
 In Gloucestershire both the District Councils and the County Council's involvement may be required in responding to a flooding emergency.
 The District Councils, as land drainage authorities, are primarily responsible for assisting with flooding to property, whereas the County Council is primarily responsible with flooding on the highway.

-- 6.9.10 The Area Highways Managers within Gloucestershire Highways will deal with flooding of highways.
+6.11.5 The Area Highways Managers within Gloucestershire Highways will deal with flooding of highways.
 Each of the Area Depots has a stockpile of sandbags and a supply of sand, which can be used to assist in preventing highway runoff entering houses, etc. District Councils provide different levels of out-of-hours service within the County in respect of the provision of sandbags to the public.
 The public are expected to take reasonable measures to protect their own property and to assist this public information has been disseminated.
 Response may be provided at a County and/or District level as summarised in the table below.
 In principle, Districts will provide the service and the County will support unless the incident severely affects more than one District such that County resources are required.

-Table 6.5: County and District Flood Response Responsibilities
+Table 6.
+5: County and District Flood Response Responsibilities

-Required Response County Responsibility District Responsibility Co-ordination of the local authority response and liaison with other organisations, including provision if required of a representative to support Police arrangements for coordination ✓ Or ✓ Emergency care including feeding, accommodation and welfare for those who have been evacuated from their homes or those affected by flooding but remaining in their homes ✓ And ✓ Emergency transport for personnel, equipment, materials such as sandbags and, if necessary, evacuation ✓ And ✓ Information services for liaison with the media on the local authority response and for information to the public, relatives of evacuees etc. ✓ Or ✓ Flood alleviation - for flood prevention, such as issuing of sandbags, clearance of blocked culverts, for dealing with flooded roads and diversions and for other assistance to the public, such as drying-out facilities, and issuing of sandbags ✓ And ✓ Emergency environmental health advice for action relating to environmental problems caused by flooding ✓ Joint agency co-ordination of non-life threatening floods and of the recovery phase following a flooding incident ✓ Or ✓ Co-ordination of the voluntary response ✓
+Required Response County Responsibility District Responsibility Co-ordination of the local authority response and liaison with other organisations, including provision if required of a representative to support Police arrangements for coordination ✓ Or ✓ Emergency care including feeding, accommodation and welfare for those who have been evacuated from their homes or those affected by flooding but remaining in their homes ✓ And ✓ Emergency transport for personnel, equipment, materials such as sandbags and, if necessary, evacuation ✓ And ✓ Information services for liaison with the media on the local authority response and for information to the public, relatives of evacuees etc. ✓ Or ✓ Flood alleviation - for flood prevention, such as issuing of sandbags, clearance of blocked culverts, for dealing with flooded roads and diversions and for other assistance to the public, such as drying-out facilities, and issuing of sandbags ✓ And ✓ Emergency environmental health advice for action relating to environmental problems caused by flooding ✓ Joint agency co-ordination of non-life threatening floods and of the recovery phase following a flooding incident ✓ Or ✓ Co-ordination of the voluntary response ✓ sudden onset emergency the public may be evacuated to any site deemed necessary by the emergency services.
+As such the County and District Councils will work together to provide what support is deemed necessary at that site and arrange transport to transfer to a designated Rest Centre.

-- 6.9.11 As the emphasis moves from the immediate response to the recovery phase, the local authority will take the lead role to facilitate the rehabilitation of the community and the restoration of the environment.
+6.11.6 As the emphasis moves from the immediate response to the recovery phase, the local authority will take the lead role to facilitate the rehabilitation of the community and the restoration of the environment.
 Involvement may include the provision of welfare needs and access to appropriate personal, social, psychological and financial support.